City Survivability Rankings for Japanese / Sushi Restaurant

 Yes — our top 10 ranking reflects cities with the strongest average conditions, but lower-ranked metros can still contain exceptional individual neighborhoods.
 Many operators successfully open Japanese / Sushi Restaurants in cities that don't appear in our top 10.
 Japanese / Sushi Restaurants in particular can find strong performance in secondary markets where the right demographic concentration, household income, and limited direct competition within walking distance align — even outside our highest-ranked cities.
 StreetSpring's neighborhood-level data surfaces these pockets of opportunity in every city we analyze, regardless of where the city as a whole ranks nationally.

-What tools can help me choose the right city for a Japanese / Sushi Restaurant?
+Which resources help pick the right metro for a Japanese / Sushi Restaurant?

 Try the Survivability Score tool →

-St Louis ranks as the #1 city in the US for Japanese / Sushi Restaurant survivability in StreetSpring's 2026 analysis, with an average score of 85%.
-This means that across well-selected neighborhoods in St Louis, a Japanese / Sushi Restaurant has approximately a 85% chance of still operating after two years — above the national average for this category.
-Tampa Bay ranks second, followed by Portland.
-The full ranking reflects data across 11 major US metro areas — see the complete list above for all scores and neighborhood-level links.
+Portland ranks as the #1 city in the US for Japanese / Sushi Restaurants survivability in StreetSpring's 2026 analysis, with an average score of 89%.
+This means that across well-selected neighborhoods in Portland, a Japanese / Sushi Restaurant has approximately a 89% chance of still operating after two years — above the national average for this category.
+San Antonio ranks second, followed by St Louis.
+The full ranking reflects data across 24 major US metro areas — see the complete list above for all scores and neighborhood-level links.

 StreetSpring recalculates survivability using the latest competitive, demographic, and foot traffic data, so the live score may differ from the static ranges shown here.

 Methodology: City rankings aggregate neighborhood-level Survivability Scores (max, average, and min) across all analyzed neighborhoods in each metro area.
 Rankings reflect average conditions but do not account for variation within cities.
-Coverage includes 11 major US metropolitan areas: St Louis, Tampa Bay, Portland, Charlotte, Denver, San Antonio, Chicago, San Diego, Baltimore, Atlanta, Philadelphia.
+Coverage includes 24 major US metropolitan areas: Portland, San Antonio, St Louis, Charlotte, Orlando, Phoenix, Baltimore, Tampa Bay, Atlanta, Detroit, San Diego, San Francisco, Los Angeles, Houston, Minneapolis, Seattle, Miami, Dallas, Denver, Chicago, Boston, Washington DC, Philadelphia, New York City.